 - Set/Unset as Target Sets or clears the selected file as the target to store new constraints created in the Chip Planner tool.
 Newly created constraints only go into the target constraint file.
-Only one file can be set as target. - Open in Text Editor Opens the selected constraint file in the Libero Text Editor. - Clone Copies the file to a file with a different name.
-The original file name and its content remain intact
+Only one file can be set as target.
+This option is not available for linked files. - Open in Text Editor Opens the selected constraint file in the Libero Text Editor. - Clone Copies the file to a file with a different name.
+The original file name and its content remain intact.
+This option is not available for linked files.

-- Rename Renames the file to a different name. - Copy File Path Copies the file path to the clipboard. - Delete From Project and Disk Deletes the selected file from the project and from the disk. - Unlink: Copy file locally Removes the link and copies the file into the <Project\location>\constraint\fp folder.
-The selection is available only for linked constraint files.
+- Rename Renames the file to a different name.
+This option is not available for linked files. - Copy File Path Copies the file path to the clipboard. - Delete Deletes the selected file from the project and from the disk.
+This option is not available for linked files. - Unlink Removes the linked file from the project.
+The original file is untouched.
+This option is only available for linked files. - Unlink: Copy file locally Removes the link and copies the file into the <Project_location>\constraint\fp folder.
+This option is only available for linked files.